KGatica/MathModel_Neuro/README.md

 To ensure the tutorials run smoothly, **please install the required packages** for each part of the workshop:

-- ✅ **Modelling dependencies**: Required packages: numpy, scipy, matplotlib, and bctpy.
+- ✅ **Required dependencies**: numpy, scipy, matplotlib, and bctpy.
 - ✅ [**Optional: HOI package**](https://github.com/brainets/hoi)

 ---